 Corporations constantly keep track of the costs they incur.
-We all know that whenever costs are kept low, the profits jump and in turn, the value of your business increases indirectly.
-Similarly, like other costs, weighted average cost of capital as the name suggests is the cost which companies incur on their capital.
+We all know that whenever costs are kept low, the profits jump, and in turn, the value of your business increases indirectly.
+Similarly, like other costs, the weighted average cost of capital, as the name suggests, is the cost that companies incur on their capital.
 Capital can either be debt or equity.
-Hence, WACC is one of the parameters which companies look at to increase the value of the firm.
-Lower the WACC, higher will be the value of the firm.
+Hence, WACC is one of the parameters that companies look at to increase the firm’s value.
+The lower the WACC, the higher will be the value of the firm.

 A Measure for Inter-Firm Comparision

 You can compare the WACC of corporations having similar business risks.
 This will help you to know which corporation is using capital at the minimum costs.
-Note – the business risk is a possibility that a company may generate less than the required profits.
+Note – the business risk is the possibility that a company may generate less than the required profits.
 This risk may prevent you from achieving your company targets.
-A business risk may differ from industry to industry and is mostly the same among a particular industry.
+The business risk may differ from industry to industry and is mostly the same in a particular industry.
 A company having lower WACC compared to other companies operating in the same industry is an advantageous situation.
 It can create more value for its stakeholders.

 Used for Valuing a Firm

 WACC is used by the valuation team for calculating the value of the firm.
 Are you wondering how?
 Let us understand with an example.

 Free Cash Flow to Firm (FCFF) is the cash available to all debt and equity holders.
 Analysts use FCFF, growth, and WACC to calculate the value of the firm.